HealthengineAU/bucket-antivirus-function/README.md

 The `certifi` Python module defined in `requirements.txt` contains a CA certificate bundle.
 The fix is to make sure the Lambda is deployed with the `CURL_CA_BUNDLE` environment variable set to `/var/task/certifi/cacert.pem`
+We do this in the `k8s` repository that deploys the ZIP file produced by this repository.

-NOTE: Your Lambda ZIP gets unpack in the `/var/task/` directory.
+NOTE: Your Lambda ZIP gets unpacked in the `/var/task/` directory.

 ### Improvements